Probate Q&A Series

 1. Detailed Answer

 When someone named in a decedent’s will or entitled by law to serve as personal representative decides not to serve, North Carolina law lets that person renounce the appointment.
 The process must satisfy specific signing, witnessing, and acknowledgment rules.
-If you miss a requirement, the clerk of court may reject your renunciation and force you to qualify or delay the probate process.
+If you miss a requirement, the clerk of court may reject your renunciation and delay the probate process.

 Statutory Basis